tcarion/CbrnAlert/README.md

 You should see those lines, meaning that a server is listening on `localhost:8000`.

-If you want, you can also set up a `screen` session like this:
+If you want, you can also set up a `screen` session like this (probably you will have to install `screen` with `sudo yum install screen`):

 ```bash
 screen -S cbrnalert_backend